 Corporate Governance Guideline

-These Guidelines provide for the good corporate governance of TechnoPro Holdings, Inc. (hereinafter “the Company”) and the TechnoPro Group (hereinafter “the Group”; used generically to refer to the Company and the Company’s subsidiaries), in order to realize the Group Corporate Philosophy, the TechnoPro Group Vision, shown below, and in turn to increase corporate value and to enhance the long-term interests of shareholders so that they are able to hold the Company shares over the long term with peace of mind.
+These Guidelines provide for the good corporate governance of TechnoPro Holdings, Inc. (hereinafter “the Company”) and the TechnoPro Group (hereinafter “the Group”; used generically to refer to the Company and the Company’s subsidiaries), in order to realize the Group Corporate Philosophy, the TechnoPro Group Purpose, shown below, and in turn to increase corporate value and to enhance the long-term interests of shareholders so that they are able to hold the Company shares over the long term with peace of mind.